Qiskit/rustworkx/docs/source/tutorial/dags.rst

     runs = rx.collect_runs(dag, filter_fn)
     print(runs)

-With this we have the dag nodes that make up a series of 1 qubit gates that we can analyze and attempt to simplify.
+With this we have the DAG nodes that make up a series of 1 qubit gates that we can analyze and attempt to simplify.
 Skipping the details of the internals of how the simplification works we wanted to contract these nodes to a single gate we could do that with